Morse numbers of complex polynomials: General linear Morsifications

 Let $\sS$ be a Whitney stratification of $X$ which is the coarsest refinement of the stratification $\sW$ such that $\Sing_\sW f$ is a union of strata of $\sS$.
 Note that $\sS$ also has finitely many strata.

-\begin{definition}[Stratified Morse function, \cite{GM}] We say that $h\colon X\to \bC$ is a \emph{stratified Morse function} with respect to the stratification $\sS$ if $h$ has only stratified Morse singularities on the positive dimensional strata of $\sS$ and $h$ is general at all $0$-dimensional strata. \end{definition}
+\begin{definition}[Stratified Morse function, \cite{GM}] We say that the restriction $h\colon X\to \bC$ of a polynomial function to $X$ is a \emph{stratified Morse function} with respect to the stratification $\sS$ if $h$ has only stratified Morse singularities on the positive dimensional strata of $\sS$, and $h$ is general at all $0$-dimensional strata (i.e., the differential $dh_x$ at such a point stratum $x$ is not the limit, for $y\to x$, of covectors $\eta_y$ which vanish on the tangent space at $y$ to the stratum containing $y$). \end{definition}

 For some linear function $\ell$, we consider the map $(\ell,f) \colon X \to \bC\times \bC$ and its stratified singular locus $\Sing_{\sW}(\ell,f) := \bigcup_{V\in \sW} \Sing (\ell,f)_{|V}$, where $\Sing (\ell,f)_{|V} := \{x\in V \mid \rank \Jac(\ell_{|V},f_{|V}) <2 \}$.
 This is a closed set, due to the Whitney regularity of the stratification $\sW$.